pradyutnair/Multivariate-Data-Analysis/README.md

 # RandomForestClassifier
 Once PCA was conducted and analysed, train and test sets were once again created with a sampling ratio of 70-30.
 These train and test sets were transformed using PCA.
 * prcomp was used to fit a PCA model onto the train set, with scaling and centering.
 * `train.pca$x`(Scores) describes the transformed coordinates of the data with respect to the PCs.
+We used the first two columns of this transformed data as it corresponds to PC1 and PC2.
 This is the new train set.
 * The train set is a result of the matrix multiplication between`train.pca$rotation` (Loadings) and the test dataset.
 Loadings x Data = Scores.
-Using PCA transformed data, the results look promising with a train accuracy of 88% and test accuracy of 86%.
+Using PCA transformed data, the results look promising with a train accuracy of 84% and test accuracy of 86%.